rahman-richardson/react-marketplace/README.md

 ## ❗WARNING
 This project is just an educational system, NOT a system made to carry out large transactions and with the same focus as nft.
-I developed this system only with the intention of showing that I could even create an e-commerce accepting payments with cryptocurrencies outside the blockchain.
+I developed this system only with the intention of showing that I could even create an e-commerce (for example) accepting payments with cryptocurrencies outside the blockchain.

 ### 💸GdMoney
 After finishing the backend api development module of my course, I decided to develop this